 The delicate performances, elegant settings, this thoughtful and spare film (compassionately told) delighting from beginning to end… well, until mid-way through the third act.

-I’m not going to spoil it for you other than to say that the answer gets lost somehow in a melee of loose end tying.
+I’m not going to spoil it for you other than to say that the answer gets lost somehow in a melee of loose ends.

-The Weekend by Andrew Haigh although breaching the straight/gay divide was not given the ‘A Gay’ benediction Krokidus is currently enjoying.
+The Weekend by Andrew Haigh (Creator of Looking for HBO) although breaching the straight/gay divide was not given the ‘A Gay’ benediction Krokidus is currently enjoying.
 The gay men in The Weekend were too old, poor and took public transport… some of the criticisms I heard from the velvet mafia.
 The film was consequently marginalized by Hollywood gays.

 John Krokidas waited ten years to enjoy the dream of making his movie come true, within that ten years the face of film making, gay film making, distribution and post production have undergone a revolution.
 The culture, the matrix from which these films are conceived and born has changed beyond recognition.